GIScience/OSM_Events/Extraction/README.md

 The EventFinder script:
 1. Configures a connection to an oshdb data file (local or on a cluster).
 2. Executes a query used for collecting the data required for the event identification procedure, which include for each polygon and month:
-    a.
-ID of the cell
+    1. ID of the cell
-    b. timestamp
+    2. timestamp
-    c. number of edit operations*
+    3. number of edit operations<sup>[1](#myfootnote1)</sup>
-    d. number of active mappers
+    4. number of active mappers
-    e. number of contributions by type
+    5. number of contributions by type
-    f. number of geometry operations
+    6. number of geometry operations
-    g. number of tagging operationns
+    7. number of tagging operationns
-    h. number of operations by the most active mapper (maximal number of operations by one user)
+    8. number of operations by the most active mapper (maximal number of operations by one user)
 3. Writes the output to a file

 The process requires a file named oshdb.properties.bin to be placed in the target/classes folder (see example in the repository).